SMAPPNYU/facebookdeprivation_bh/README.md

 ## Data

-- `bosnia_data_anonym.csv` contains the anonymized dataset used in the analysis (necessary for running all the scripts below).
+- `complete_data.csv` contains the anonymized dataset used in the analysis (necessary for running all the scripts below).
 Personal information about individual users has been anonymized to ensure participant privacy, and identifying information has been taken out.

 To download the data files, go to XX.